OCA/partner-contact/partner_identifiers/README.rst

 * Name : Name of this ID type.
 For example, 'Driver License'
 * Code : Code, abbreviation or acronym of this ID type.
 For example, 'driver_license'
+* Python validation code: Optional python code called to validate ID numbers of this ID type.

 Usage
 =====